 Six thousand eight hundred East Germans applied for political asylum at West Berlin's refugee camps this Easter.

-Six thousand eight hundred East Germans applied for political asylum at West Berlin's refugee camps this Easter.
+Background: Six thousand eight hundred East Germans applied for political asylum at West Berlin's refugee camps this Easter.
 Marienfelde Camp, in the suburbs of West Berlin, received the majority of this number, which is three hundred more than last Easter.

 Many refugees arrived at the camp with only the clothes they wore.
 Others managed to bring a small amount of personal effects.
 At the camp they were screened and fed before being evacuated to other parts of the Federal Republic.